Bhumi Amalaki Pflanze

-The reason for the somewhat misleading name is that Bhumiamalaki bears many tiny fruits that are reminiscent of Amalaki fruits.
+Lots of people think about it Bhumi Amalaki immediately to the most famous fruit Amalaki, i.e. Amla.
+However, Bhumi Amalaki has nothing to do with Amalaki.
+Here we compare a small plant with a large tree.
+The reason for the misleading name is that Bhumiamalaki bears many tiny fruits that are reminiscent of Amalaki fruits.

-Bhumi Amalaki is known as Yakrit Rasayana in Ayurveda.
-In Sanskrit I found the terms Dhatri.
-Dhatri stands for Mother Earth and for health and tranquility and is an appropriate name.
+In Ayurveda Bhumi Amalaki als Yakrit Rasayana guided.
+In the ancient writings Sanskrit is found Dhatri.
+Dhatri stands for Mother Earth and for health and tranquility.

 In Bhotan, the term Bhumi Amalaki is ambiguous.
 It refers to both Phyllanthus niruri and Phyllanthus amarus.
 Vaidyas at Bhumi Amalaki refer almost exclusively to the smaller species Phyllanthus niruri.

 In Ayurveda it is recommended to take bhumiamalaki along with coriander and Punarnava to take